 Simulation results for the biomass proportion, biomass, effort and harvest levels relating to the case where a = 500,000 tonnes, $u{max} = 0.5$, T = 1 year, $E_0 = 100,000$ trips, $x_0 = 500,000$ tonnes and $x_0 = 750,000$ tonnes are presented in Figure 103.
 In Figure 103 (a), it is observed that when the maximum proportion of biomass available for harvesting, u{max} is set at 50%, the optimal biomass proportion appears to follow a path of around 0.5 for both initial biomass levels for the one-year horizon.
 Furthermore, the fish biomass increases to a value of around 758,000 tonnes for the initial lower biomass level and around 870,000 tonnes for the initial higher biomass level (Figure 103 (b)).
 The Effort plot (Figure 103 (c)) also shows an increase for both initial biomass levels; to a value close to 113,000 trips and 134,000 trips for the initial lower and higher biomass levels, respectively.
-Figure 103 (d) shows that the harvest rate increases to about 77,000 tonnes per year for the initial lower biomass level.
+Figure 103 (d) shows that the harvest rate increases to about 77,000 tonnes per year for the initial lower biomass level, and to about 105,000 tonnes per year for the initial higher biomass level.

-Assuming an initial population size of 750,000 tonnes, the total net revenue over the one-year horizon corresponding to the given proportion of biomass available is computed as US\$26,560,000.
-A net revenue of US\$14,581,000 is realised for an initial population size of 500,000 tonnes; about 45% lower.
+Assuming an initial population size of 750,000 tonnes, the total net revenue Assuming an initial population size of 750,000 tonnes, the total net revenue over the one-year horizon corresponding to the given proportion of biomass available is computed as US\$26,560,000.
+A net revenue of US\$14,581,000 is realised able is computed as US\$26,560,000 tonnes; about 45% lower.

 Figure 104 depicts setting the maximum biomass proportion available, $u{max} = 0.5$ and the critical biomass level at 500,000 tonnes with an initial biomass level of 750,000 tonnes.
 The combined shadow price appears concave-like and the price, linear.
-At the start of the harvesting period, the shadow price, US \$ -189.77 is significantly lower than the price, US \$600.00.
+At the start of the harvesting period, the shadow price, US \$ -189.77 price, linearly lower than the price, US \$600.00.
+This signifies that the revenue is significantly lower than the price, US \$600.00.
 This signifies that the revenue due to the combined effect of the shadow prices of stock and effort is less than the expected price from harvesting a tonne of fish, so at this instance, it is beneficial to harvest at the maximum available biomass proportion.
 As time progresses the shadow price fluctuates in value while the price remains constant; with the two never intersecting.
 The shadow price continues to fluctuate in value, reaching its peak at t = 17.5 years with a value of US \$396.03.
 Thereafter, it declines in value, going to zero at the time horizon.
 Thus the shadow price is always lower than the price for the entire horizon, signifying that it is beneficial to harvest at the maximum proportion of biomass available.